Systemcluster/wrappe/README.md

 ### Details

-Runing wrappe requires specifying the path to the input, the executable to run, and the name of the output executable.
+Running wrappe requires specifying the path to the input, the executable to run, and the name of the output executable.

 `input` specifies the path to a directory or a file. `command` has to specify a file inside the input directory, or in case of an input file, the input file itself. `output` specifies a filename or path to a file.
 It will be overwritten if it already exists.